-A report of the Total Estim Estimated Actual Percenta Table. nated Actual Expenditures f ages of Improved Services for last year's actions for last year's actions may be found in the A may be found in the C nnual Update Table.
-A Contributing Actions Ar report of the Inual Update
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.

-Goal # Description 4 Provide resources and services to increase family engagement across demographics.
+Goal # Description 4 Provide resources and services to actively welcome and increase family engagement across demographics.